jnnnik/geisterbahn/README.md

 `definition` is passed two arguments: An object named `page` and a function named `test`.

+If you export an array of objects formatted like this, geisterbahn will treat each entry as a separate test package.

 #### Page Object

 `page` is basically just an instance of Puppeteer's [Page](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-page), however slightly modified in a small number of ways, which I'll go into a bit of detail about right now.